gshruti95/news-shot-classification/README.md

 Author: Shruti Gullapuram (gshruti95)

 ## Installation
-Clone the repository, while ensuring that all dependencies are correctly installed
+Clone the repository, while ensuring that all dependencies are correctly installed.

 ## Usage
 Run `python main.py <path-to-videofilen>`
-The path to the video file is either absolute or relative with respect to the main.py file.
+The path to the video file is either absolute or relative with respect to the `main.py` file.

 ## Output
 The output is stored as a file named `<videofilename>.vis` in the same directory as the video.